wenbo5565/AppliedProject_GrantingLoan/README.md

 ### Rule

-To compare to the bank's current model, the following rule is assumed:
+To compare the profitability of our model to that of the bank's current strategy, the following rule is assumed:

   * If our model grant a loan and it doesn't get repaid, we lose 1
   * If our model grant a loan and it gets repaid, we gain 1